-We obtained the actual run - off report up to end 31 March 2020 from the Scheme's management.
-For a sample of claims from the report, we tested the occurrence and accuracy of the claims as well as the accuracy of the related service dates and we noted no material inconsistencies.
+We obtained the actual claims run-off report up to 31 March 2021 from the Scheme's management.
+For a sample of claims from the report, we tested the occurrence and accuracy of the claims as well as the accuracy of the related service dates and we identified no material inconsistencies.

-We enquired from the Scheme's management whether there were delays in processing claims at year end that could impact the claims run off pattern subsequent to year end.
-Management confirmed that there were no such delays.
+We enquired from the Scheme's management whether there were delays in processing claims at year-end that could possibly impact the claims run-off pattern